MicrosoftDocs/azure-devops-docs/release-notes/features-timeline.md

 ### Updated Boards experience

-The Azure Boards user experience is being updated from the ground up.
+The Azure Boards user experience has been updated from the ground up.
 While the functionality remains the same, you can expect a more modern design, responsive reflows, improved performance, and improved accessibility.

-[Learn more](/azure/devops/release-notes/2022/sprint-202-update#new-boards-hubs-now-available-in-public-preview) about how to enable the New Boards Hub and provide us with feedback.
+This quarter we are rolling out the New Boards Hub as the default experience to all organizations.

 Note that most new features we are shipping in Boards are only available in the New Boards Hub.
 These investments include: